adiii310/Backend-Practice/Readme.md

   > it have construcctor which overrides the error method
 - ApiResponse
   > this is the custom class for api response , this also use the constructor to override the metohds.

+# User Model Documentation

+This document provides an overview of the `User` model in the application, which is used to manage user data in the MongoDB database.
+The `User` model is defined using Mongoose, a MongoDB object modeling tool designed to work in an asynchronous environment.

+## Schema Definition

+The `User` schema is defined with the following fields:

+- `userName`: A unique, lowercase, trimmed string that represents the user's chosen username.
+- `email`: A unique, lowercase, trimmed string that represents the user's email address.
+- `fullName`: A string that represents the user's full name.
+- `avatar`: A string that represents the URL to the user's avatar image.
+- `coverImage`: A string that represents the URL to the user's cover image.
+- `password`: A string that represents the user's hashed password.
+- `watchHistory`: An array of ObjectIds referencing the `Video` model, representing the videos the user has watched.
+- `refreshToken`: A string that represents the user's refresh token for authentication purposes.

+The schema also includes timestamps, which automatically add `createdAt` and `updatedAt` fields to the documents.

+## Middleware

+The `pre('save')` middleware is used to hash the user's password before saving the document to the database.
+This ensures that the plain-text password is never stored.

+## Methods

+The `User` model includes several methods for handling authentication and token generation:

+- `isPasswordCorrect(password)`: An asynchronous method that compares a given password with the stored hashed password to determine if they match.
+- `generateAccessToken()`: A method that generates a JSON Web Token (JWT) for access authentication.
+The token includes the user's `_id`, `userName`, `email`, and `fullName`.
+The token's expiration time is set by the `EXPIRY_ACCESS_TOKEN` environment variable.
+- `generateRefreshToken()`: A method that generates a JWT for refresh authentication.
+The token includes the same information as the access token.
+The token's expiration time is set by the `EXPIRY_REFRESH_TOKEN` environment variable.

+## Environment Variables

+The `generateAccessToken` and `generateRefreshToken` methods rely on the following environment variables:

+- `SECRET_ACCESS_TOKEN`: The secret key used to sign the access token.
+- `SECRET_REFRESH_TOKEN`: The secret key used to sign the refresh token.
+- `EXPIRY_ACCESS_TOKEN`: The duration for which the access token is valid.
+- `EXPIRY_REFRESH_TOKEN`: The duration for which the refresh token is valid.

+## Exporting the Model

+The `User` model is exported as a Mongoose model, which can be used to create, read, update, and delete documents in the MongoDB database.

+## Usage

+To use the `User` model, you would typically import it into your application code and use it to interact with the user data.
+For example, to create a new user, you would instantiate a new `User` object with the required fields and call the `save` method.

+# Video Model Documentation

+This document provides an overview of the `Video` model in the application, which is used to manage video data in the MongoDB database.
+The `Video` model is defined using Mongoose, a MongoDB object modeling tool designed to work in an asynchronous environment.

+## Schema Definition

+The `Video` schema is defined with the following fields:

+- `videofile`: A string that represents the URL or path to the video file.
+- `thumbnail`: A string that represents the URL or path to the video thumbnail image.
+- `title`: A string that represents the title of the video.
+- `description`: A string that represents the description of the video.
+- `isPublished`: A string that indicates whether the video is published or not.
+- `duration`: A number that represents the duration of the video in seconds.
+- `views`: A number that represents the number of views the video has received, with a default value of  0.
+- `owner`: An ObjectId that references the `User` model, representing the user who owns the video.

+The schema also includes timestamps, which automatically add `createdAt` and `updatedAt` fields to the documents.

+## Plugins

+The `mongoose-aggregate-paginate-v2` plugin is used to add pagination capabilities to the `Video` model.
+This allows for efficient retrieval of paginated results when querying the database.

+## Exporting the Model

+The `Video` model is exported as a Mongoose model, which can be used to create, read, update, and delete documents in the MongoDB database.

+## Usage

+To use the `Video` model, you would typically import it into your application code and use it to interact with the video data.
+For example, to create a new video, you would instantiate a new `Video` object with the required fields and call the `save` method.